Michael Reiter: Police chief

-After turning the evidence over to prosecutors, Reiter was "outraged" to learn that the State Attorney's office offered Epstein a plea agreement.
+After turning the evidence over to prosecutors, Reiter was "outraged" to learn that the State Attorney's office had offered Epstein a plea agreement.
 On May 1, 2006, Reiter submitted to Krischer probable cause affidavits and requested an arrest warrant be issued for Epstein's arrest.
 Reiter included a letter to Krischer, "all but demanding that [Krischer] recuse himself from the case."
 Reiter believed that Krischer was being pressured by Epstein's attorneys to lessen the charges.
 Epstein had also hired private investigators to follow Chief Reiter and the lead detective on the case.
 Reiter was also pressured by some residents of Palm Beach to ease up on his investigation into Epstein.

 At a grand jury hearing in July 2006, state prosecutors obtained an indictment of one count of felony solicitation of prostitution.
 Again dissatisfied by the outcome, Reiter contacted the Federal Bureau of Investigation and the federal prosecutor for the Southern District of Florida, Alexander Acosta.
 Reiter also sent letters to the each of victim's parents explaining that he believed justice had not been served.
 Epstein, under threat of federal prosecution, agreed to plead guilty to the state charge of soliciting an underage girl for prostitution, served a 13-month jail sentence, and was registered as a sex offender.

 On January 23, 2009, Reiter announced his retirement from the Palm Beach Police Department, effective February 27, after 28 years with the department and the last eight years as the police chief.